ugursirmen/gorcode/README.md

 # gorcode
-A basic barcode creator and product tracker tool.
+A basic product tracking and barcode creator tool.